top of page

 Publisher’s Weekly: “…issues of race and identity are nicely handled”

-Thirteen-year-old Nina tells the story of her mother Alice, a totally uptight, proper, responsible French teacher whose department has been eliminated.
+In Alice, thirteen-year-old Nina tells the story of her mother, a totally uptight, proper, responsible French teacher whose department has been eliminated.
 It's always been just the two of them.
 Then the hippie father Alice has never talked about drops into their lives and Nina's perfectly proper mother unravels - revealing secrets, surprises, and the fire that will make her the Rosa Parks of the Taxpayers Civil Rights Movement.

 Judge, 25th Annual Writer’s Digest Self-Published Book Awards: “Overall, one of the most interesting and useful novels I’ve seen.”